- What Are Language Apps Like Duolingo?

 Other notable players in the language learning arena, like Preply and Babbel, also made substantial headway by leveraging user feedback and delivering high-quality educational content.

 In this article, we aim to not only shed light on the strategic tactics employed by these industry leaders but also provide insights into how you can create your own language app like Duolingo.
-We'll delve into the current state of the market, explore various monetization models, and break down the costs associated with developing such an app.
+We'll delve into the current state of the market, explore various monetization business models, and break down the costs associated with developing such an app.

 If you already know how to make a language learning app and have an innovative concept, feel free to fill out the form.
 We'll be in touch for a consultation, and our team will work tirelessly to create a unique, high-quality product tailored to your vision.